swmcc/advent_of_code_2022/README.md

 I might get a chance to catch up later in the week but for now I am going to be one day ahead.

+### SICKNESS

+I got Covid over the weekend, which makes sense as to the lacklustre attempt on [Day three](/03).
+During this time of convalescence I wont attempt any puzzles.
+I will hopefully pick it up after.